SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 ### Summary <a name="summary"></a>

-In the blog, we have delved into the Black-Litterman (BL) model from a Bayesian perspective, and I trust you have found it as valuable a tool for expected return estimation as I have.
+In the blog, we have delved into the Black-Litterman (BL) model from a Bayesian perspective, and I trust you will found it as valuable a tool for expected return estimation as I have.

 The BL model stands out for its exceptional ability to address challenges posed by wild estimation errors when forecasting expected returns.
 By anchoring the estimation to the implied return from a benchmark, it lays the foundation for a sensible and reliable starting point.
 Indeed, there can hardly be a better neutral point for mean return than the one implied from a benchmark portfolio.
-After all, most portfolio managers are benchmarked against specific indices (even hedge funds often have their benchmarks, which can be cash or even a simple zero portfolio).
+After all, most portfolio managers are benchmarked against specific portfolios (even hedge funds often have their benchmarks, which can be cash or even a simple zero portfolio).

 Even with this anchoring mechanism, we recognize the importance of assessing the uncertainty surrounding our ivesment views/forecast.
 Here is where the brilliance of the Bayesian framework within the BL model shines through.
 It empowers us to rigorously evaluate uncertainty and make informed decisions, leveraging the available information in a risk-aware manner.